 Nevertheless, like any royalty born or made, these cats looked bored.
-They were't impressed with the cat toys I flashed in front of them; most of the time they didn’t even seem to notice me and they definitely didn’t show much interest in being petted.
-In spite of being an overpriced experience that involved more petting and less playing, I would recommend it to any cat lover out there.
+They weren’t impressed with the cat toys I flashed in front of them.
+Most of the time they didn’t even seem to notice me.
+And they definitely didn’t show much interest in being petted.
+In spite of being an overpriced experience, I would recommend it to any cat lover out there.

 Tokyo Tower & Tokyo Skytree

 Tokyo Tower probably gained its fame due to its similarity with Eiffel Tower and up till now, it has drawn many tourists.
 But my question is, now that a new kid came into town will it steal the show?

 Tokyo Skytree (634m) completed in 2012 and Tokyo Tower (333m) are the two tallest artificial structures in Japan.
 While the orange and white Tokyo Tower is wrapped in a warm light at night, the Skytree is painted in a circus of lights every evening.

 Time will tell which will become the people’s favorite place in Tokyo for panoramic views.

 This is Tokyo’s oldest temple and the Kaminarimon (Thunder Gate) is the symbol of the city.
 Leading to the temple is a 200m shopping street.
 Here you can buy anything from snacks to Hello Kitty dolls, trinkets, and Buddhist scrolls.
 Close to the Main Hall is the Asakusa Shrine and the 5-story pagoda.
 Both the temple grounds and the shopping street were extremely busy when we visited.

 This was the first Buddhist temple we went to in Japan.
 I was surprised to see that the worshipers clearly outnumbered the tourists.
 In spite of being a super modern metropolis, the inhabitants of Tokyo are still clinging to their traditions.
 More than the western world, anyway.